Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantum field theory

 As we did above, we will consider a suitable rigged Hilbert space

 As a result, the Hilbert space of the states of quantum fields $L_{Hol}^2(\mathcal{M}_C, D\mu_c)$, can be densely modeled as a $C^\infty$-manifold, considering $\mathscr{N}$ as the model space.

 As the model space for our manifold is the space of test functions, we can introduce a system of coordinates associated to them on the space of quantum fields.
-In this case we will denote test functions with a superindex $\Psi^{\phi}\in \mathscr{N}$ while $\Phi_{\phi}\in \mathscr{N}'$ stands for distributions.
-This convention is reverse to that of classical fields, see (1) of \cite{alonso2023}, but turns out to be more convenient in this case because we stick to the geometric convention and test functions will usually be treated as coordinates of the manifold.
+In this case we will denote test functions with a superindex while the subindex stands for distributions.

+This convention is reverse to that of classical fields, see (1) of \cite{alonsoGeometricFlavours2023}, but turns out to be more convenient in this case because we stick to the geometric convention and test functions will usually be treated as coordinates of the manifold.
 Of course pointwise meaning holds for test functions while it is lost in the distributional setting.

 We endow the manifold with a Hermitian form trivially by using the scalar product of the Hilbert space.
 Since the topology of $\mathscr{N}$ is finer than that of $L_{Hol}^2(\mathcal{M}_C, D\mu_c)$ we have that its scalar product $\langle,\rangle_{\mu_c}$, inherited by the embedding, is a sesquilinear positive definite and continuous bilinear form on $\mathscr{N}$.
 Moreover this form is weakly non degenerate.
-This means that only the zero vector has zero norm also in $\mathscr{N}$ but that the map $\langle,\rangle_{\mu_c}:\mathscr{N} \to {\mathscr{N}'}$ that maps every element $\Psi^{\phi}\in \mathscr{N}$ to $\langle \Psi^{\phi},\cdot \rangle_{\mu_c}\in \mathscr{N}'$ is not surjective, although it is clearly injective.
+This means that only the zero vector has zero norm also in $\mathscr{N}$ but that the map $\langle\ ,\ \rangle_{\mu_c}:\mathscr{N} \to {\mathscr{N}^{\prime *}}$ that maps every element $\Psi^{\phi}\in \mathscr{N}$ to $\langle \Psi^{\phi},\cdot\, \rangle_{\mu_c}\in \mathscr{N}^{\prime *}$ is not surjective, although it is clearly injective.

-In the following we will denote as $\mathscr{P}$ the manifold of quantum pure states.
+In the following we will denote as $\mathscr{P}$ the manifold of pure quantum states.
 As a linear complex manifold, it can be trivially treated as a real manifold endowed with a Kähler structure $(\mathcal{G}, \Omega, \mathcal{J})_\mathscr{P}$ related to the Hermitian tensor above.
-To recover the quantum theory we follow \cite{Kibble1979} and choose a preferred point in $\lvert 0\rangle\in\mathscr{P}$ that represents the vacuum and consider the tangent space of this point $T_{0}\mathscr{P}\simeq \mathscr{N}$.
+To recover the quantum theory we follow \cite{kibbleGeometrizationQuantum1979} and choose a preferred point in $\lvert 0\rangle\in\mathscr{P}$ that represents the vacuum and consider the tangent space of this point $T_{0}\mathscr{P}\simeq \mathscr{N}$.
 In linear spaces, that is the case that we are treating here, this distinction is blurred by the identification of $\mathscr{P}$ with $T_{0}\mathscr{P}$.
 In the following we will identify both spaces, when it is possible, to simplify the discussion.

 Notice that in this case the complex structure is completely determined by the definition of the space of quantum states and we do not have freedom to select it as in the case of the manifold of classical fields.
 This is because we are describing a given theory in geometrical terms.
 Nonetheless the picture is incomplete without the representation of the operators.
 We will deal with this aspect, together with the dynamics, later on.
 In the next section and below we will develop some important tools to express the geometrization of this section in concrete sets of coordinates.